RatulMaharaj/RatulMaharaj/README.md

 👀 I’m really interested in process improvement, automation and web development. \
 🌱 I’m currently learning rust. \
 👨🏽‍💻 I’m keen to collaborate if you're interested in building software for actuaries. \
-📫 You can reach me by sending an email to ratulmaharaj@looped.co.za \
 ✍🏽 I host some blog posts and snippets I find useful at [ratulmaharaj.com](https://ratulmaharaj.com) \
 💬 You can also follow me on mastodon [@RatulMaharaj@fosstodon.org](https://fosstodon.org/@RatulMaharaj)